w5s/std/apps/website/docs/getting-started/Introduction.md

 - Complete and Standardized API
 - Strict typing
-- If you love FP, you will feel at home (Monads, Monoids, Semi-group)
+- If you love FP, you will feel at home (monad, monoid, semi-group)

 Cons: